Autointoxication chiefly starts in the colon. As Ilya Metchnikoff (1845-1916),

 This gaseous substance is formed in the course of disintegration of

 sulphur-containing amino acids.
-It has a very unpleasant odor as known from
+It has a very unpleasant odor similar to rotten

 hydrogen sulfide is its interference with the cytochrome system, a part of the